jcabot21/express-simple-throttler/README.md

 ## How-to

-The middleware comes in to flavors, constant and random.
+The middleware comes in two flavors, constant and random.

 ### Constant